Skip to main content

 info

-The file source is only available for declarative self-initialization; it is not available for API profiles
+The file source is only available for declarative self-initialization; it is not available for the workflows API.

 • path (string: <required>) - the path to the file to read.
 This file is only ever read once and is closed after use; thus a single piece of data could be provided on /dev/stdin.
 Errs if the file is not readable.